m-lego/m65/README.md

 what is special about this one?

   * the case is set in lego (almost lego)
-  * microcontroller is just a standard apm/stm32f103 blackpill from robotdyn  or gd32f303 bluepill plus from we act studio
+  * microcontroller is just a standard apm/stm32f103 blackpill from robotdyn  or gd32f303 bluepill plus from we act studio([gerbers](gerbers-stm32f103.zip)), version with stm32f401 available now too see the [gerbers](gerbers-stm32f401.zip)
   * rotary encoder (no switch)
   * optional led strip (you will need a full brick lego or one more layer..)